microsoft/fabricrtidemos/grafana_server_telemetry_demo/readme.md

 ![image](https://github.com/user-attachments/assets/b6e8fcd2-7a89-44e2-92a8-f1a1790cadeb)

-Name the Eventhouse 'Server Telemetry' as shown below:
+Name the Eventhouse 'Server Telemetry' as shown below then select 'create':

 <img src="https://github.com/user-attachments/assets/0a2a4f69-7648-44b6-8b7e-04bb185acebe" alt="Image description" style="width: 50%; height: auto;">

 Next open the Server Telemetry Eventhouse and select the Server Telemetry KQL Database to open it.

 <img src="https://github.com/user-attachments/assets/f584f675-98ce-4900-8596-10f51e171c5e" alt="Image description" style="width: 50%; height: auto;">

 Now click on Server_Telemetry_queryset.
 Copy and paste the code below at the bottom of the code section, then highlight the code and hit the ‘Run’ button to create the new table.